lexi-the-cute/catgirl-engine/macros/ReadMe.md

 # What's This About

-This is the utility crate used by the catgirl-engine crate as well as the client and server crates.
+This is the procedural macro crate used by the catgirl-engine crate as well as the client, server, and utility crates.

 # Docs